 Golden milk is a combination of milk (cow or nondairy milk), turmeric, a sweetener, such as honey or maple syrup, coconut oil, and black pepper, along with other flavorful ingredients like the warming spices cinnamon and nutmeg.
 Turmeric’s golden hue is how the drink gets its namesake color and the majority of its associated healing and elixir status benefits.

 The majority of turmeric’s potent healing power is due to a powerful compound known as curcumin, a bioactive chemical with anti-inflammatory and antioxidant properties.
-Research has proven that turmeric and curcumin have the abilities to:
+Research is showing that turmeric and curcumin may have the abilities to:

 - Reduce symptoms of rheumatoid arthritis as well as numerous other inflammatory joint conditions.